 When doctors talk about growing their practices, the conversation often revolves around getting more new patients.
 Do I need a new website?
 Do I advertise on Google?
 Should I put a billboard up on Main Street?
-While every practice needs new patients to stay healthy, the truth is getting enough of them them through the door is one of the most expensive ways to grow your bottom line.
+While every practice needs new patients to stay healthy, the truth is getting enough of them through the door is one of the most expensive ways to grow your bottom line.
 Why?

 41% of them won’t come back